 Bluetooth headphones have come a long way in the last 10 years from my first pair that hurt my ears and died after half an hour of use.
 The slow improvement was noticeable if you listen to music while exercising or if you just hate cables but they’ve never quite managed to get to the mainstream.
 Then as so often seems to happen Apple made a decision.
 The new iPhone was rumoured (and confirmed) to have no 3.5mm headphone jack and suddenly everyone wants a Bluetooth headset.

 Optoma have been making projectors since the early 2000’s but acquired US audio maker NuForce in 2014.
-NuForce have been making high quality headphones, DACs and amps for a long time and 2015 saw the first Bluetooth headset the BE6 which got good reviews but had battery life issues.
-Come up to date and the BE6 has been updated to the BE6i and the Optomo BE Sport3 is launched.
+NuForce have been making high-quality headphones, DACs and amps for a long time and 2015 saw the first Bluetooth headset the BE6 which got good reviews but had battery life issues.
+Come up to date and the BE6 has been updated to the BE6i and the Optoma BE Sport3 is launched.

-When I read the battery life and looked at the design of the BE Sport3’s I was skeptical.
+When I read the battery life and looked at the design of the BE Sport3’s I was sceptical.
 There didn’t seem to be enough space in the headset and controls to fit enough battery mass to get the 10 hours claimed – so we tested it.
-Streaming a combination of music and spoken word we got within half an hour of 10 hours (over and under) on every real world test.
+Streaming a combination of music and spoken word we got within half an hour of 10 hours (over and under) on every real-world test.
 Charging time from completely empty was between two and three hours going from empty to full.
-In other words forget just using them for exercise the BE Sport3’s have enough power to make it through most people’s day.
+In other words, forget just using them for exercise the BE Sport3’s have enough power to make it through most people’s day.

 With the right fit the headphones became comfortable and the sound improved to an impressive level.
-They’ve a decent and full bodied sound that had surprisingly good bass.
-They miss a little of the low level detail that quality wired headsets can reproduce but make the best possible use of the bluetooth spec.
+They have a decent and full-bodied sound that had surprisingly good bass.
+They miss a little of the low-level detail that quality wired headsets can reproduce but make the best possible use of the Bluetooth spec.